Svetozar T. Nešić

-Svetozar T. Nešić (Negotin, Principality of Serbia, 12 November 1851 – 1927) was a general staff colonel of the Royal Serbian Army.
+Svetozar T. Nešić (12 November 1851 – 1927) was a general staff colonel of the Royal Serbian Army.
 In the period from 1902 to 1903.
 He was the acting Chief of the Serbian General Staff from 1902 to 1903.

 Biography

 Svetozar T. Nešić was born in Negotin on 12 November 1851.
-He attended elementary school in his hometown and afterwards graduated from Gymnasium in Zaječar and Belgrade's Visoka škola before he enrolled in the Artillery School of the Military Academy in 1869.
+He attended elementary school in his hometown and afterwards graduated from Gymnasium in Zaječar and Belgrade's Velika škola before he enrolled in the Artillery School of the Military Academy in 1869.
 He graduated from there in 1874, when he was promoted to the rank of artillery lieutenant.
 In 1885, he was transferred to the General Staff profession, and he pursued further military studies at the Military Academy, also graduating from there.

 During his career, he performed the following important functions: